hwetsman/Addiction_Diagnosis_Andtreatment_Manual/Outcomes.md

 program.
 That’s actually as far as we’ve gotten.

 What we’ve been measuring isn’t relapse, though we call it that.
-Relapse is the return of previously suppressed symptoms and we’ll get to that in a minute, but what we’ve been measuring is only the patient’s adherence to the plan of care.
+Relapse is the return of previously suppressed symptoms, and we’ll get to that in a minute, but what we’ve been measuring is only the patient’s adherence to the plan of care.
 At least we were doing that much.

 But adherence isn’t very good in any chronic disease, something like 40-60% is about as good as it gets.
 People get tired of being sick.
 They long for a vacation from abnormality.
 They want to behave and feel like a normal person.
-They want to forget they’re ill, and to do that, they have to forget the care plan.
-Are addicts any different?
+They want to forget they’re ill.
+And to do that, they have to forget the care plan.
+Are people with addiction any different?
 Not in the least.
-Addicts get tired of having to know they’re different.
-They just want to feel normal and so, like diabetics, they forget they’re ill and try to live without the care plan from time to time.
+Everyone gets tired of having to know they’re different.
+They just want to feel normal and so, like people with diabetes, they forget they’re ill and try to live without the care plan from time to time.
 And it’s important to adhere to the care plan, because, hopefully, it’s what’s keeping those symptoms suppressed.

 And now for the symptoms.
-For a diabetic the symptoms would be those that come from loss of control of blood glucose levels.
-In addiction the symptoms, are not drug use, but the expression that led to the use of drugs in the first place.
+With diabetes the symptoms would be those that come from loss of control of blood glucose levels.
+In addiction the symptoms, are not drug use, but the state that led to the use of drugs in the first place.
-Those are largely the low dopamine symptoms I’ve written about elsewhere so I won’t go into a big discussion here.
-I only want to mention that when we have measured these in our field, since the role of symptom was already being mistakenly taken by drug use, we had nothing to call these symptoms but co- morbid illnesses.
+Those are largely the low dopamine symptoms I’ve written about elsewhere, so I won’t go into a big discussion here.
+I only want to mention that when we have measured these in our field, since the role of symptom was already being mistakenly taken by drug use, we had nothing to call these symptoms but co-morbid illnesses.
 We’ll get back to measuring co-morbidity in another minute.

 So we have adherence to the care plan and symptom suppression.
 They actually exist in a kind of circle.
 If you don’t adhere, you get symptoms.
-As you suppress symptoms the urgency of adherence goes away and you tend to non- adherence.
+As you suppress symptoms the urgency of adherence goes away, and you tend to non- adherence.
 Any understanding of outcomes of a chronic disease has to take into consideration the non-linear nature of the natural history of a chronic disease.
 We’ve been trying to measure a donut’s circumference with a yardstick, perhaps